The dreaded flu season…

 If you notice these symptoms, visit your doctor, urgent care clinic, or ER immediately.
 Even if it results in nothing, at least you will have the peace of mind knowing that your toddler is safe.

 Honestly, it can be downright scary learning how to treat the flu in toddlers.
-Not only are they unable to adequately communicate their pains, but they will often fight you every step of the way.
+Not only are toddlers unable to fully voice their pains, but they will often fight you every step of the way.

-For now, focus on keeping him hydrated and fed (even if it means he eats his favorite meals for the next few days 😉 ), treat his fever symptoms as best you can, and facilitate plenty of rest.
+For now, try the tips above to keep him hydrated and fed (even if it means he eats his favorite meals for the next few days 😉 ), treat his fever symptoms as best you can, and facilitate plenty of rest.